-Acta Metallurgica Slovaca (AMS) (p-ISSN 1335-1532, e-ISSN 1338-1156) is an open access journal that provides publication (four times per year) of scientific articles in all areas of the subject.
-Issues are published in the end of following months: March, June, September and December.
+Acta Metallurgica Slovaca (AMS) (p-ISSN 1335-1532, e-ISSN 1338-1156) is an Open Access journal that provides publication (four times per year) of scientific articles in all areas of the subject.
+Issues are published at the end of the following months: March, June, September, and December.

 Submit your manuscript using the electronic submission system https://journals.scicell.org/index.php/AMS.
 Max 7 days after submission, your manuscript will have a number assigned and pre-reviewed.

 Electronic submission of manuscripts is encouraged, provided that the text, tables, and figures are included in a single Microsoft Word file (preferably in Times New Roman font).
 Here is a template by which you should write articles.